 Security Selection – After establishing an asset allocation strategy, your Portfolio Manager will determine which securities are right for you.
 These securities can include cash alternatives, stocks, bonds, mutual funds, closed-end funds, covered options*, exchange-traded funds and unit investment trusts.

-Portfolio Monitoring – Because market and economic conditions are ever-changing, your Portfolio Manager will monitor your investments on an ongoing basis and make changes to your portfolio as necessary.
+Portfolio Review – Because market and economic conditions are ever-changing, your Portfolio Manager will review your investments on an ongoing basis and make changes to your portfolio as necessary.
 You will receive a comprehensive quarterly report and meet with your Portfolio Manager regularly for a formal review.

 Asset allocation does not protect against fluctuating prices and uncertain returns.